 Jack Finney wrote the work as a serialized story for Collier’s magazine in 1954.
 The original idea began with car accident that revealed that a dog was part stainless steel.
 Eventually, the character would begin to suspect that someone close to them was an imposter.
 When Finney came across a scientific theory about dormant life traveling through space, the idea found its hook.

 While the basic idea seems to pair with the times, Finney didn’t intend it to.
-He said, “I have read explanation of the ‘meaning’ of this story, which amuse me, because there is no meaning at all; it was just a story meant to entertain.”
+He said, “I have read explanations of the ‘meaning’ of this story, which amuse me, because there is no meaning at all; it was just a story meant to entertain.”

 However, this was purposefully kept a secret from the studio.